 Don’t be shy to get yourself tested, there are no shame.
 Only victory can come from this.
 Understanding how your body and mind works is every individuals responsibility.
 If you have attention-deficit/hyperactivity disorder (ADHD) or dyslexia then you should know about it.
 Most learning disabilities can be improved, even at a late stage such as collage.

 Don’t feel like a dummy by being uninformed, find the answers to your questions.
 Your varsity will have counselors that can help with these very test.
-Go talk to them, they can help.
+Go talk to them, they are there to help.

 8. Strive for a relaxed state of concentration